nitinkandhway/AWS/aws-knowledge-base.md

+Architecting for Peak Traffic Events

+When designing an application for a high-traffic business event (e.g., Black Friday, Diwali sale, product launch), my goal is not just auto scaling — but predictable scalability, resilience, and controlled performance under burst load.

+A basic setup with EC2 in an Auto Scaling Group behind a Load Balancer is expected.
+However, for extreme traffic spikes, I would go beyond reactive scaling.

 Handling high-traffic events requires proactive capacity planning, bottleneck elimination, and resilience validation, not just reactive auto scaling.

 1️⃣ Compute Layer Strategy